jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

     BR2_DL_DIR="$(HOME)/br-download"

-This allows you to share common downloads among different builds.
+This allows you to share common downloads among different builds and if you choose to delete the repo you don't have to lose the downloads.

-Another option is to build externally, outside the buildroot repository.
+Another option is to build externally, outside the Buildroot repository.

 You can specify it like this when you do the first `make defconfig`